 The only way to stay safe in the air is to always keep refining your skills.
-Recurrent Training offers pilots the chance to put themselves into a variety of malfunctions and failures in a safe environment.
-Our curriculum is designed to both challenge and prepare pilots for a handful of scenarios that they may experience in the air.
+Recurrent Training offers pilots the chance to put themselves into a variety of malfunctions and failures in the safe environment of our simulated flight training.
+Our recurrent training curriculum is designed to both challenge and prepare pilots for a handful of scenarios that they may experience in the air.

-Whether you have been flying for a few years or a twenty year airline captain, recurrent training best prepares you for the unknown.
-Today’s pilots can’t just rely on the advanced aircraft systems and technology to keep them and their passengers safe.
+Whether you have been flying for a few years or are a twenty-year airline captain, recurrent training best prepares you for the unknown.
+Today’s pilots can’t just rely on advanced aircraft systems and technology to keep them and their passengers safe.
 Your skills and response will define your career in emergency situations and recurrent training can help guide your confidence and standards.

-We offer a more personalized experience where you will work closely with the instructor during your classroom time – and you will be provided guidance on familiar/unfamiliar scenarios in our simulators.
-Our instructors’ goal is to get you as accustomed as possible with unforeseen circumstances.
+At RTC, we offer a more personalized experience where you will work closely with the instructor during your classroom time – and you will be provided guidance on both familiar and unfamiliar scenarios in our simulators.
+Our instructors’ goal is to get you as accustomed as possible to unforeseen circumstances.

 Cessna 172, 182, 206,210, & 210P